brochington/imdb-scraper/README.md

 # IMDB Scraper

+__NOTE: Make sure you are on an updated version of either Chrome or Firefox (tested with Chrome 91)__

 The scripts within this project will assist in extracting filmmaker information from IMDB.

 This project contains two methods: